Penetration Pricing vs Price Skimming in SaaS

 Is penetration pricing good for SaaS?

 It depends on your market.
-In competitive markets, penetration pricing wins market share fast but attracts price-sensitive customers.
-If you use it, build pricing tiers so customers grow with you instead of churning when you raise prices.
+In competitive markets, penetration pricing wins share fast but attracts price-sensitive customers.
+If you use penetration pricing, build pricing tiers from day one so customers grow with you instead of churning when you raise prices.

 Rarely successfully.
-It’s much easier to lower prices than raise them — customers who signed up cheap will churn or complain loudly.
-If you start with penetration pricing, plan your upgrade path from day one.
+It’s much easier to lower prices than raise them — customers who signed up under penetration pricing will churn or complain loudly.
+If you start with penetration pricing, plan your upgrade path from day one and grandfather selectively.

 Know Your Price Floor Before Choosing a Strategy